by Dr. C.H. Weaver M.D. updated 12/2019

 Following the primary treatment of multiple myeloma your doctor may recommend additional treatment with “maintenance therapy.”
 The goal of maintenance therapy is not to cure the cancer but to “maintain” a remission or prevent or delay the cancer's return.

 Revlimid is an oral medication that can stop or slow the growth of cancerous myeloma cells within the bone marrow.
 Despite the increased risk of causing new cancers in some patients Revlimid continues to be widely used as maintenance therapy in multiple myeloma.
-Three double-blind, phase 3, multi-center, randomized trials have evaluated Revlimid maintenance therapy.
+Several double-blind, phase 3, multi-center, randomized trials have evaluated Revlimid maintenance therapy.

 Revlimid After ASCT

 Researchers assigned 614 patients under age 65 to Revlimid or placebo after transplantation.(1) Maintenance therapy with Revlimid improved progression-free survival, with a progression-free survival of 41 months in the Revlimid group compared to 23 months in the placebo group.
 After a median follow-up of 45 months, more than 70 percent of patients in both groups were alive at 4 years.
 There was an increased rate of new cancers in the Revlimid group, with 32 new cancers in the Revlimid group and 12 in the placebo group.